 3. Make sure you thank everyone

-In his second paragraph, Washington thanks the American people for the opportunity to serve—even though he was a near unanimous choice for president in two elections.
+In his second paragraph, Washington thanked the American people for the opportunity to serve—even though he was a near unanimous choice for president in two elections.

 “I am influenced by no diminution of zeal for your future interest, no deficiency of grateful respect for your past kindness, but am supported by a full conviction that the step is compatible with both,” he says.